Parcels-code/virtualship/README.md

 VirtualShipParcels is a command line simulator allowing students to plan and conduct a virtual research expedition, receiving measurements as if they were coming from actual oceanographic instruments including:

 - ADCP (currents)
-- CTD (conductivity and temperature)
+- CTD (conductivity and temperature + biogeochemical variables)
 - XBT (temperature)
-- underwater measurements (salinity and temperature)
+- Ship-mounted underwater measurements (salinity and temperature)
-- surface drifters
+- Surface drifters
-- argo float deployments
+- Argo float deployments

 <!-- TODO: future.
 Along the way students will encounter difficulties such as: -->